-Now that the resource manager set up is done, we proceed on to obtaining and installing HOD.
+Once the resource manager is set up, you can obtain and install HOD.

-- If you are getting HOD from the Hadoop tarball, it is available under the 'contrib' section of Hadoop, under the root directory 'hod'. - If you are building from source, you can run ant tar from the Hadoop root directory, to generate the Hadoop tarball, and then pick HOD from there, as described in the point above. - Distribute the files under this directory to all the nodes in the cluster.
+- If you are getting HOD from the Hadoop tarball, it is available under the 'contrib' section of Hadoop, under the root directory 'hod'. - If you are building from source, you can run ant tar from the Hadoop root directory to generate the Hadoop tarball, and then get HOD from there, as described above. - Distribute the files under this directory to all the nodes in the cluster.
 Note that the location where the files are copied should be the same on all the nodes. - Note that compiling hadoop would build HOD with appropriate permissions set on all the required script files in HOD.